clarkgrubb/latex-input/README.md

 Copy the file `latex.cin` to `~/Library/Input Methods` and log out and log back in.

-Require Mac OS 10.5 or higher.
+Requires Mac OS 10.5 or higher.

 How to Use on Mac
 =================